Fort Harrison State Park: Illegal Trail Construction in Chinquapin Ridge Nature Preserve

 The dedication process includes presenting a proposal to the Natural Resources Commission (NRC), the rule-making body for the Indiana Department of Natural Resources.
 The proposal is listed on the NRC agenda, which is posted publicly at www.IN.gov/nrc/2350.htm before the meeting.
 The meeting is public, and anyone can speak about agenda items at the meeting.
 Following NRC questions and approval, articles of dedication are developed and recorded along with a master plan for the preserve.

 The master plan for Warbler Woods Nature Preserve included foot trails and the existing hard-surface Harrison Trace Trail.
 The master plan for Bluffs of Fall Creek Nature Preserve included potential foot trails in the future.
 The master plan for Lawrence Creek Nature Preserve included a multi-use trail proposed by HMBA.
-The master plan for Chinquapin Ridge excluded trails to protect the rookery and other species and topography.
+The master plan for Chinquapin Ridge included the possibility of potential foot trails in the future, with a primary intent to protect the rookery and other species and topography.

 - What is so important about Chinquapin Ridge Nature Preserve?